Skip to main content

 Time Drain

-Senior recruiters spend 60% of their time on screening instead of high-value activities like candidate engagement and hiring manager alignment.
+Manual first-pass review pulls recruiters away from higher-value activities like candidate engagement and hiring manager alignment.

 📋